AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

 #. **Delivery Acceptance.** On delivery of GNATcoverage and its qualification kit, the user shall assess the representativeness of the verification environment with the operational environment.

 #. **Configuration management of qualification data**.
-The user need to put under configuration management all qualification data, see :qmref:`$(project)::Plans::Software Configuration Management Hints` for some suggestions.
+The user need to put under configuration management all qualification data, see :qmref:`/plans/Software_Configuration_Management_Hints` for some suggestions.

 #. **Provide a tool qualification agreement**, see section 12.2.4 of DO-178B.